Table of contents

 2. Organize incoming emails into categories and labels

-Turn on shared labels in Google Groups, so members can label conversations with keywords and update a conversation’s label at any time.
+Turn on shared labels in Google Groups so members can label conversations with keywords and update a conversation’s label anytime.
 Labels make it easier to sort and search for customer conversations.

 Group managers and owners can switch on the ‘Shared labels’ feature for their groups.